falkensmz/tw1tter0s1nt/README.md

 - You just have to fill up the required information and select your chosen investigation and it's done!

 - I will update this tool whenever new ideas pop in my head so let me know if you find any bugs or if you can help me improve the tool!

+# UPDATE :

+  - 'Till now the tool was very automated, you only needed to put in the username and select the option
+  - Right now tough, it is much more interesting.
+  - You can use the tool like a terminal cmd-line interface.
+  - If you get stuck, type in 'help'
+  - And for all of the script kiddies out there that want everything automated, don't worry , I re-coded an automation file "automation.py"

 # INSTALLATION :